Celtics blow big lead, rally back, beat Lakers 122-118 in OT

 Celtics: Al Horford missed his fifth straight game.
 He is expected back this weekend. … Robert Williams remained out recovering from preseason knee surgery, but he is expected to make his season debut soon.

-Lakers: James had the 516th 30-point game of his career, passing Wilt Chamberlain for the second-most in NBA history. … Dennis Schröder had two points and one assist against the Celtics, who signed him in the summer of 2021 after his negotiations to stay with the Lakers broke down.
-Boston traded the German guard to Houston last February, and he returned to the Lakers in September. … Wenyen Gabriel missed his fifth straight game with a left shoulder sprain.
+Lakers: James had the 516th 30-point game of his career, passing Wilt Chamberlain for second-most in NBA history. … Dennis Schröder had two points and one assist against his former team. … Wenyen Gabriel missed his fifth straight game with a left shoulder sprain.

 UP NEXT